30 Chilling Facts About Snow

 Key West, Florida, is the only place on record in the continental U.S. where it has never snowed.
 The lowest temperature ever recorded there was 41°F (5°C) on January 12, 1981.

-Which state is the snowiest?
+Which US state is the snowiest?
 Surprise!
 It’s Vermont, followed by Maine, New Hampshire, and Colorado.
 Alaska comes in 5th.
 Not surprisingly, Hawaii and Florida are at the bottom of the list.

 A blizzard differs from a snowstorm, just as a hurricane differs from a tropical storm.
 For a storm to be classified as a blizzard, winds must be at least 35 mph (56 km/h), with snowfall heavy enough to drop visibility to a quarter mile or less (0.4 km) for at least three hours.